tulip-lab/pattern-classification/S00-Induction/S00A-Welcome.md

 [![GitHub watchers](https://img.shields.io/badge/tulip--lab-Pattern--Classification-brightgreen)](../README.md)
 [![GitHub watchers](https://img.shields.io/badge/Module-Induction-orange)](README.md)

-# :clap: Welcome to SIT742
+# :clap: Welcome to `Pattern Classification`

-Welcome to `SIT742`, the unit on `Big Data Analytics`.
-In this unit, you will have the opportunity to learn fundamental aspects of [Big Data](../M03-BigData/M03A-DataScience.md), modern big data [platforms](../M02-Python/M02A-Platforms.md), techniques and various applications of data science.
+Welcome to 'Pattern Classification', the unit on 'Pattern Recognition'.
+In this unit you will have the opportunity to learn basic aspects of automated pattern recognition and related topics such as machine learning techniques and various applications of pattern recognition.

 As a master-level unit, SIT742 is designed with flexibility, and there is a great deal of responsibility placed on you to manage your own learning.
 This unit assumes some prior knowledge in any programming language, but your problem-solving abilities that are much needed.
 That is, your skills of getting insight into any particular data at hand, are extremely valuable.
 All the practical materials will be based on [Python programming](https://www.python.org/).
 In case that you have no prior `Python` experience, I strongly suggest you to start with the preliminary module :book: [Python Foundations](M02-Python/README.md).